weizmannk/EarthOrbitPlan/docs/scenarios/observing_scenarios.rst

 4. **Observing scenario preparation**

 - The properties of the simulated events (localization, distance, etc.) serve as the basis for defining various electromagnetic (EM) observation scenarios, according to the capabilities of the planned follow-up instruments.
-- This pipeline allows evaluation, for each instrumental configuration, of the probability of covering the EM counterpart of a given gravitational-wave event.
+- This pipeline allows evaluation, for each instrumental configuration, of the probability of covering the EM counterpart of a given GW event.

 The results of these simulations are used to update the :doc:`Observing Capabilities <userguide:capabilities>`